Force over Distance: Chapter 14

 "One step at a time," TJ said.
 “I'll find you both some breakfast.”

 Once she’d gone, Young studied Rush, more than a little disturbed by how dead-to-the-world the man seemed.
 Delicately, he closed the mental distance between them.
-The scientist’s network was running, a bright swirl of pure presence.
-It flickered, occasionally, with a forming concept.
+The scientist’s mind was a bright swirl of pure presence that flickered, occasionally, with a forming concept.
 An image.
 An equation.
 A musical phrase.

 The scientist needed about a week off.
 Instead, he was gonna get a day from hell.